 Her research focuses on the ways in which stressful community, familial, and interpersonal events impact parent-child relationships and the development of aggression and internalizing behaviors in youth.
 She has extensive experience in data management of multisite projects and in supervising teams for school- and community-based interventions and data collection.

 Skinner is a former supervisor in the Junior Researcher Programme, where she led a group of junior international scholars exploring the impact of COVID-19 on adolescent and young adult development.
-She also works as the liaison between researchers and the N.C.
-Department of Public Instruction on the C-StARR Project
+She is currently a 2022-23 fellow with the ICDSS COVID-19 Global Scholars Program.

 Prior to her work with Parenting Across Cultures, Skinner was a senior school specialist and research analyst on the GREAT Schools and Families middle school violence prevention project at the Center, as well as Project CLASS.